theo-armour/agenda/1-notes.md

 # Notes

 [https://theo-armour.github.io/agenda/code/2025-01-](https://theo-armour.github.io/agenda/code/2025-01-)
 Piano needs tuning tell Cortez&nbsp;

 +++

-Out and about to Air museum&nbsp;Individual film festival Granola photo .
+Out and about to Air museum&nbsp;Individual film festival

+Granola photo .
 Guests for lunch

 Secret menu hand wipes available&nbsp;Photo of food display&nbsp;
 Don't accept criticism from somebody with you wouldn't want advice from other way aroundSecret menu hand wipes available Photo of food display&nbsp;

 * Priest mother's Da

 Bob [bbardell@comcast.net](mailto:bbardell@comcast.net)

-* It depends on whlich window@ you look out
+* It depends on which window@ you look out
 *

 When are we going to become users